24 Architecture Portfolio Examples and Your Ultimate Step-By-Step Guide

-- What type of portfolio do you prefer?
+- What portfolio format do you prefer?

 - What structure works best for you?

-- What’s your design aesthetic? and
+- What’s your design aesthetic?

-However, the most important is still this: your audience should be able to read between the lines and see your creativity, skills and personality.
+However, the most important is still this: your audience should be able to read between the lines and see your creativity, skills, and personality.
 So to answer the question of what makes a good architecture portfolio, it is you and your originality.

 Here are some other useful resources you might like: